 With this concept, there is no real Son of God.
 The only concept of a Son of God would have to be limited to God revealing a manifestation of Himself, pretending to be His own Son, such as they suppose happened at the incarnation of Christ.
 This comes far short of portraying the love of God in giving His Son to die for sinners.
 In addition to denying the Sonship of Christ, this theory also reduces the death of Christ to that of a mere human, for if Christ was only a manifestation of the one God, then He could not die, because the Bible says that God cannot die.
-(1 Timothy 6:16) So with this concept, the believer is left with the idea that God so loved the world that He came to earth pretending to be His own Son, and He pretended to die to reveal His great love for us.
-It is no
+(1 Timothy 6:16) So with this concept, the believer is left with the idea that God so

-Fathers, series 1, volume 6, page 656, St. Augustine, "Sermons on Selected Lessons of the New Testament")
+(Nicene & Post-Nicene Fathers, series 1, volume 6, page 656, St. Augustine, "Sermons on Selected Lessons of the New Testament")